 Nature Needs More Ltd. is a non-profit organisation incorporated as a public company in Australia.
-We are a registered charity with the Australian Charities and Not-for-profits Commission.
-Lynn Johnson, Peter Lanius and David McPherson are the directors of the company and Lynn is the CEO.
-For brief biographies of Lynn, Peter and David, please see below.
+We are a registered charity with the Australian Charities and Not-for-profits Commission (ACNC).
+Lynn Johnson, Peter Lanius, David McPherson, and Cameron Murray are the directors of the company and Lynn is the CEO.
+For brief biographies of Lynn, Peter, David, and Cameron please see below.

 Nature Needs More is the evolution of the Breaking The Brand project; this project was dedicated to designing and delivering demand reduction campaigns to the primary consumers of rhino horn in Viet Nam.
 It has also been very influential in the wider conservation sector in terms of educating the sector about how to design and target demand reduction and behaviour change campaigns.

 In 2017, Lynn and Peter decided to create Nature Needs More, because we, as citizens who care about the natural world, felt we needed to be more active in protecting it.
 We have a lifelong passion for wildlife and have the skills and time contribute significantly to modernising the conservation sector.
 Given the scale of the extinction crisis ‘business as usual’ is not an option and the traditional conservation approach is not enough; the trade in flora and fauna was confirmed as the second biggest threat to species survival in the May 2019 IPBES Report which states that up to 1 million species are potentially facing extinction